adysis14/Sanjivani/README.md

 # Sanjivani
-Hello all, I am **Aadya Singh**.
-This is my project submission for Future Ready Talent Internship.
+Hello all, We are **Aadyaa Srivastava & Aadya Singh**.
+This is our project submission for Future Ready Talent Internship.

 **Industry:**
 **Health**